Jignesh-Nyusoft/test.io/_careers/2024-08-software-engineer.md

 ### Equal Opportunity Employer
 LogicStar AG is an equal opportunity employer.
 We celebrate diversity and are committed to creating an inclusive environment for all employees.

 Join us at LogicStar AG and help shape the future of reliable AI for code and software applications!
-We are a team of researchers, engineers, and product people that focus on cutting edge research and quickly bringing it to a product.
+We are a team of researchers, engineers, and product people who focus on cutting-edge research and quickly bringing it to a product.